SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Misty Wanderer

 You can slip in and out of the Fey wild to move in a blink of an eye: you can cast Misty Step without expending a spell slot.
 You can do so a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.
-In addition, whenever you cast Misty Step, you can bring along one willing creature you can see.
+In addition, whenever you cast Misty Step, you can bring along one willing creature you can see within 5 ft of you.